7rajnishsharma/TeamChat/README.md

 7. To send a chat message, type your message in the chatbox and press Enter.
 8. To share your screen, click the "Share Screen" button.

+## Contributing
+I welcome contributions to this repository!
+If you find a bug or have an idea for a new feature, please submit an issue on GitHub.
+If you would like to contribute code, please fork the repository and submit a pull request with your changes.
+Please ensure that your code follows the project's coding standards and is well-documented.